robertdpowell/100-days-of-playwright-with-typescript/README.md

 **navigation timeout**: Specifically applies to navigation-related actions like page.goto() or page.waitForNavigation().

+## Day 3

-To prep for Day 3, I asked ChatGPT to set me some challenges to automate.
+For Day 3, I asked ChatGPT to set me some challenges to automate.

 We will be using the demo app https://demo.playwright.dev/todomvc

-My first challenge will be
+My first challenge was

 ```
-Add a Single Todo
+	1. Add a Single Todo
 	•	Write a test that:
 	•	Navigates to the TodoMVC page.
 	•	Adds a single todo item (e.g., “Buy milk”).
 	•	Verifies that the new item appears in the list.

+	2. Mark a Todo as Completed
+	•	Write a test that:
+	•	Adds a todo item.
+	•	Marks the todo as completed.
+	•	Verifies that the item appears with a strikethrough.
 ```

-## Day 3